Deconfinement Temperature of Rotating QGP at Intermediate Coupling from ${\cal M}$-Theory: Top-Down Holographic Dual of Rotating QGP at Intermediate Coupling

+One can study the effect of rotation in thermal QCD-like theories by introducing rotating cylindrical black hole and thermal backgrounds on the gravity dual side when $T>T_c$ and $T<T_c$ on the gauge theory side.
+To obtain the rotating cylindrical black hole background, we need to make $x^3$ periodic by replacing it with $l \phi$, where $l$ is the length of the cylinder and $0\leq \phi \leq 2 \pi$.
+One can obtain the holographic dual of rotating quark-gluon plasma by performing the following Lorentz transformation around the cylinder of length $l$ \cite{Lorentz-boost-1,Lorentz-boost-2}.

-where $\omega$ is the angular velocity of rotating cylindrical black hole in the gravity dual which is associated with the rotation of quark gluon plasma via gauge-gravity duality.
+where $\omega$ is the angular velocity of the rotating cylindrical black hole in the gravity dual, which is associated with the rotation of quark-gluon plasma via gauge-gravity duality.
 Lorentz transformation (\ref{Lorentz-boost}) is valid only when $\omega l <1$.
-Under Lorentz transformation defined in equation (\ref{Lorentz-boost}), equation(\ref{TypeIIA-from-M-theory-Witten-prescription-T>Tc-cylindrical-BH}) becomes: {
+Under Lorentz transformation defined in equation (\ref{Lorentz-boost}), equation(\ref{TypeIIA-from-M-theory-Witten-prescription-T>Tc}) becomes: {